 Primary School FAQs

-Thanks to our curriculum alignment with the St. Francis Lower and Middle Schools, we have found that children are better prepared to enter our kindergarten program after participating in our Primary II or Bridge program.
-While most other school programs target children over three, St. Francis relies on the most recent brain research findings to create a foundation that cumulatively builds throughout a child’s formative years.
-All phases of the curriculum prepare children for the next level of learning.
+Our curriculum alignment with the St. Francis Lower and Middle Schools better prepares students to enter our kindergarten program after participating in our Primary II program.
+St. Francis relies on the most recent brain research to create a foundation that cumulatively builds throughout a child’s formative years.
+All phases of our curriculum prepare children for the next level of learning.
 Teachers plan rich experiences to enhance children’s brain development and their understanding of themselves, their friends, and the world around them.

 If you have unanswered questions, we encourage you to e-mail the Primary School Office or call 713.458.6166.
 We are happy to help you find answers.